PreviousView allNext

 If you’re considering an electric vehicle like the BYD Atto 3, insurance costs tend to be higher due to expensive repairs and specialised parts, particularly for the battery.

-In contrast, petrol vehicles, such as the Mazda CX-5, tend to offer more predictable and affordable insurance premiums, thanks to simpler repairs and a well-established service network.
+In contrast, petrol vehicles, such as the Mazda CX-5, often provide more predictable and affordable insurance premiums, thanks to simpler repairs and a well-established service network.
 For drivers prioritising stability in insurance costs, petrol cars remain a reliable choice.

-In a previous blog on New Zealand’s most popular vehicles and their insurance costs, we advised Kiwi drivers to think about insurance costs before picking a car.
-This suggestion is also crucial for car buyers interested in EVs, given their insurance rates can be higher than those for petrol or diesel cars.
+In a previous blog on New Zealand’s most popular vehicles and their insurance costs, we advised Kiwi drivers to consider insurance costs before choosing a car.
+This advice is especially relevant for car buyers interested in EVs, given their insurance rates can be higher than those for petrol or diesel cars.

 Embedded asset